 Field Description

 Description (ldx 1) Here you enter the description, which clearly defines the profile.
 The maximum length of the entry is 255 characters.

+Proposal

-Proposal Information on these parameters can be found in "Definitions" on page 73
+Lifetime Policy Information on these parameters can be foun in "Definitions" on page 73

-Lifetime Policy

 Use PFS

-Field Description Heartbeats Here you select whether and in what way IPSec heartbeats are used.
-In bintec gateways an IPSec heartbeat has been implemented to determine whether or not a Security Association (SA) is still valid.
-This function sends and receives signals every 5 seconds according to the configuration.
-If these signals are not received, the SA is discarded as invalid after 20 seconds.
-Possible settings: default (default value) - The gateway uses the setting of the default profile. none - The gateway sends and expects no heartbeat.
-If you use devices of other makes set this option. expect - The gateway expects a heartbeat from the peer, but does not send one itself. send - The gateway expects no heartbeat from the peer, but sends one itself. both - The gateway expects a heartbeat from the peer and sends one itself. auto: Automatic identification, if the remote terminal is a bintec device.
-If so, the heart- beat is set to both (with a bintec remote ter- minal) or none (with no bintec remote termi- nal).
+Field De scription Tielu De.
+Scription Alive Check re you select whether and in what way IPSec artbeats are used. bee a S fun sec sign inva ointec gateways an IPSec heartbeat has en implemented to determine whether or not security Association (SA) is still valid.
+This ction sends and receives signals every 5 conds according to the configuration.
+If these nals are not received, the SA is discarded as alid after 20 seconds. • autodetect: Automatic identification, if the remote terminal is a bintec device.
+If so, the heartbeat is set to both (with a bintec remote terminal) or none (with no bintec remote terminal). • none - The gateway sends and expects no heartbeat.
+If you use devices of other makes set this option.
+Heartbeats (send only) - The gateway expects no heartbeat from the peer, but sends one itself.
+Heartbeats (expect only) - The gateway expects a heartbeat from the peer, but does not send one itself. • Heartbeats (send and expect) - The gateway expects a heartbeat from the peer and sends one itself. default (default value) - The gateway uses the setting of the default profile.

+Field Description Alive Check (cont.)
 Heartbeats are configured separately for phase 1 and phase 2.
 If interoperability with older software is to be assured, the values for phase 1 and phase 2 must be configured identically.

-Field Description Propagate PMTU Here you select whether or not the PMTU (Path Maximum Transfer Unit) is to be propagated during phase 2.
+Propagate PMTU Here you select whether or not the PMTU (Path Maximum Transfer Unit) is to be propagated during phase 2.
 Possible settings: default - The gateway uses the setting of the default profile. no - The Path Maximum Transfer Unit is not transferred (default value). yes - The Path Maximum Transfer Unit is transferred.